Mithrie - Gaming News banner

 Shadow the Hedgehog character from Sonic 3 movie

-The company now known as SEGA has its roots in the aftermath of World War II.
-Originally established as Standard Games in 1940, it began by providing amusement machines and arcade machines for military bases.
-As the gaming landscape evolved, so did the company.
-In 1946, following the dissolution of Standard Games, Service Games emerged to restore and sell slot machines.
-This marked the beginning of a new era for the company.
+SEGA's roots lie in the aftermath of World War II.
+Originally established as Standard Games in 1940, it provided amusement machines for military bases.
+In 1946, Service Games emerged to sell slot machines.

-The name SEGA, derived from ‘Service Games’, first appeared in 1954 on a slot machine, symbolizing the company’s commitment to the gaming entertainment sector.
-Regulatory pressures in 1960 led to the dissolution of Service Games of Japan, prompting the formation of new companies to continue operations.
-This period of transformation set the stage for SEGA’s future innovations and expansions.
+The name SEGA, derived from 'Service Games', first appeared in 1954 on a slot machine.
+Regulatory pressures in 1960 led to the restructuring of Service Games of Japan.

 SEGA's Entry into Console Gaming

-In the early 1980s, SEGA made a bold and somewhat alien transition from its primary focus on arcade games to entering the burgeoning home console market.
-This move was marked by the launch of the SG-1000 in 1983, a significant step that signaled SEGA’s commitment to bringing the arcade experience into living rooms.
-The SG-1000 sold approximately 2 million units, a respectable figure for its time, but it was significantly overshadowed by the success of Nintendo’s Family Computer, which sold around 62 million units.
+In the early 1980s, SEGA transitioned from arcades to the home console market.
+The SG-1000 launched in 1983, marking SEGA's first step into living rooms.
+The SG-1000 sold approximately 2 million units but was overshadowed by Nintendo's Family Computer (Famicom), which sold around 62 million units.

 Genesis Era and Sonic the Hedgehog